ctkelley/NotebookSIAMFANL/README.md

 in my startup.jl file and do **using PythonPlot** and **using PythonCall** when I need it.
 Python Plot takes a while to get going and putting ```using PythonPlot``` in your startup.jl can break things and confuse the notebooks.

-The notebooks work with versions 1.12 and most versions of Juila beyond 1.10.
-I upgraded the kernel to 1.12 when 1.12 was released and will move to 1.13 as soon as it is released.
+The notebooks work with versions 1.13 and most versions of Juila beyond 1.10.
+I upgraded the kernel to 1.13 when 1.13.0 was released.

 All this is also in the first code window in the notebooks.
 If Julia complains about a missing package, it is your job to add it.